nheyn/react-swarm-ui/README.md

 ```

 ### Test App
-Currently this only has a basic program that allows the user to move the Zooids (by default they go back to their own position).
+Currently this only has a basic program that renders the jsx in the index.js file.
 To start this program, open ZooidManagerV2 and run:
 ```
 npm run start
 ```